Expert Employment Legal Advice & Support for Employers on a National Scale

 Employment Contracts: Solidifying employer-employee relationships

-Our Employment Lawyers in Melbourne draft contracts that are tailored to your business’ needs.
-Whether you require full-time, part-time, or contractor agreements, we ensure that all contracts comply with the Fair Work Act, your relevant Awards, Enterprise Bargaining Agreements and that they are legally enforceable.
-We also review existing contracts to identify potential risks and provide advice on any, actions that can be taken in specific circumstances, and of any recommended updates to reflect any changes made to the law.
+Our Employment Lawyers in Melbourne draft contracts that are tailored to your business’s needs.
+Whether you require full-time, part-time, or contractor agreements, we ensure that all contracts comply with the Fair Work Act, your relevant Awards, and Enterprise Bargaining Agreements, and are legally enforceable.
+We also review existing contracts to identify potential risks, provide advice on actions to take in specific circumstances, and recommend updates to reflect changes to the law.

 Our employment contract services include, but are not limited to: